fbpx

 Wind River Buffalo Initiative

-Wind River Tribal Buffalo Initiative Logo
+Wind River Tribal Buffalo Initiative logo displayed on laptop screen

 Our graphic designer Ashley created a powerful logo, one with deep meaning and intention.
 At the center is a petroglyph of a pregnant mother Buffalo — a beautiful tribute to the initiative’s mission of “land rematriation” and giving back to Mother Earth through restoring this keystone species.